-- 30. The scaling up of local procurement requires a high level of engagement with partners that can provide access to the information required for effective planning and contribute to the promotion and support of enabling conditions and holistic solutions.
-Strong partnerships with the following actors are therefore needed at both the global and local levels: - > Governments.
-Partnerships with national and local governments can be effective in ensuring that adequate support is provided to farmers.
-WFP can support governments in strengthening their capacity to procure from smallholders while WFP's procurement strategy can benefit from access to government information on suppliers and farmers. - Local stakeholders farmers and traders.
+- 28. The scaling up of local and regional food procurement requires a high level of engagement with partners that can provide access to the information required for effective planning and contribute to the promotion and support of enabling conditions and holistic solutions.
+Strong partnerships with the following actors are therefore needed at both the global and local levels: - Governments.
+Partnerships with national and local governments can be effective in ensuring that adequate support is provided to farmers and the local private sector.
+WFP can support governments (including national food reserve agencies and other institutional purchasing programmes such as HGSF) in strengthening their capacity to procure from smallholders and in developing food quality and safety standards for private sector entities engaging in local fortification or the production of SNF, while WFP's procurement strategy can benefit from access to government information on suppliers and farmers. - Local stakeholders farmers and traders.
 Beyond the commercial relationship, farmers and traders rely on engagement with WFP to enhance their practices and improve their capacities.
-Local representatives and Apex organizations, such as those involved in retail, marketing and post-harvest management, should also be involved in the planning and implementation of local procurement initiatives. - National academic institutions, research centres and laboratories are important sources of local knowledge and information and can complement WFP's expertise. - National and international civil society.
-WFP can benefit from the knowledge, experience and tested approaches of civil society organizations, including those involved in the supply side, capacity strengthening or monitoring.
+Local representatives and apex organizations, such as those involved in retail, marketing and post-harvest management, should also be involved in the planning and implementation of local food procurement initiatives. - National academic institutions, research centres and laboratories are important sources of local knowledge and information and can complement WFP's expertise. - National and international civil society.
+WFP can benefit from the knowledge, experience and tested approaches of civil society organizations, including those involved in the supply side, capacity strengthening or monitoring. - Rome-based agencies.
+Collaboration with the other Rome-based agencies is key to maximizing efforts by drawing on the comparative advantages and distinctive strengths of each agency.
+A model for such collaboration was successfully implemented during the P4P pilot phase, with WFP's experience in local food procurement and support to smallholders being complemented by technical assistance on production provided by the Food and Agriculture Organization of the United Nations (FAO) and interventions to enhance access to credit for farmers supported by the International Fund for Agricultural Development.
+There are other successful examples of close collaboration, such as HGSF, and the promotion and review of such collaboration are essential to ensuring programme integration and the scale-up of local and regional food procurement.